 During the consultation, the specialist will evaluate your health, assess the condition of your skin and underlying tissues, and discuss your goals and expectations for the procedure.

-Are there non-surgical alternatives to Arm Lift Surgery?
+Are there non-surgical alternatives to invisible arm lift surgery?

 - Skin tightening procedures: Several non-surgical skin tightening procedures can help improve the appearance of sagging skin on the upper arms.
 These procedures use radiofrequency or laser energy to stimulate collagen production and tighten the skin.